 Note: If you are using any proxy server add your hostname to a no_proxy list in the file /etc/environment add the following line,

-Download the latest version of Skedler Reports from Download page.
+Download the latest version of Skedler Reports from the Download page.

 Install Skedler Reports rpm package using the below command,